 “But A Portion of Our Transgressions”: A Model Prayer of Confession

-Editor’s note: We talk about corporate prayer a lot at 9Marks (we’ve devoted a Journal and an episode of Pastors’ Talk to the topic).
+Editor’s note: We talk about corporate prayer a lot at 9Marks (we’ve devoted a book, a Journal, and an episode of Pastors’ Talk to the topic).
 So we thought it would be worthwhile to share an example.
-Below is the prayer of confession given yesterday at Capitol Hill Baptist Church, delivered by Omar Johnson.
+Below is the prayer of confession given at Capitol Hill Baptist Church, delivered by Omar Johnson.
 It helped our congregation see our own sin better and lead us in confessing it, while also teaching us how to confess sin on our own.
 I hope it will encourage you both for its own sake, and in leading your congregations to pray.

 * * * * *